counsellors/jsonparser/README.md

 # jsonparser
-pycparser is a parser for the json, written in pure Python.
+jsonparser is a parser for the json, written in pure Python.